Western Riverside County Regional Wastewater Authority (WRCRWA)

 The facility uses cutting-edge technologies to minimize odors resulting from the treatment processes.

-Besides the health and welfare benefits the community receives, the facility will soon produce recycled water for local uses on parks, nurseries and other outdoor spaces while reducing the region’s dependence on imported water.
+Besides the health and welfare benefits the community receives, the facility will soon be capable of delivery of recycled water for local uses on parks, nurseries and other outdoor spaces while reducing the region’s dependence on imported water.

-WRCRWA is a joint powers authority consisting of the cities of Norco and Corona, Jurupa Community Services District, Home Gardens Sanitary District and Western.
+WRCRWA is a joint powers authority consisting of the cities of Norco, Corona, Jurupa Community Services District, Home Gardens Sanitary District and Western.